kaylaobritsch/dog-rescue-pattern-library/patterns/forms/README.md

-These forms are used to gather information from the users.
+These forms are used to gather information from potential dog adopters.

 - The basic form is simple and easy to understand.
-This is used to create the form to begin the process of adopting a dog.
+The basic form is used on the application page to begin the process of adopting a dog.
-- The icon form gathers the name, e-mail of the user and a comment/question.
-It is decorated more then the basic form because it is short.
+- The icon form gathers the name, e-mail of the user and a comment/question on the home page.
+It is decorated more then the basic form because it is small.
+It can be used for any small form.